andreascaglioni/SGMethods/README.md

 ## Features
 - Several nodes, multi-index sets, and interpolation methods are implemented...
-- Or you can define and use your own following the examples
+- Or you can define and use your own following the examples;
-- Single- and multilevel methods
+- Data structures to efficiently handle high-dimensional functions and objects;
-- A-priori and adaptive sparse grid construction (Coming soon)
+- Single- and multilevel scheme;
-- Tests  (Coming soon)
+- A-priori and adaptive sparse grid construction (Coming soon);
-- Documentation (Coming soon)
+- Thorough testing and documentation.

 ## Installation
 1. Clone the repository